3kh0/ext-remover/README.md

 10. Click on the "import onc" button
 11. Import the newly downloaded file

+**Extra notes**
-Your chromebook will no longer automatically update. (as long as you are on a wifi that you used caub on)
+- Your chromebook will no longer automatically update. (as long as you are on a wifi that you used caub on)

-Be careful not to stay on a wifi for too long without using caub on it, otherwise you might update.
+- Be careful not to stay on a wifi for too long without using caub on it, otherwise you might update.

-We cannot guarantee that this will work on every wifi
+- We cannot guarantee that this will work on every wifi

+Please use this only when you have permisson, I (3kh0) do not condone the use of this exploit for illegal purposes!

 </details>